Numbers of people with dementia

 Economic impact of dementia

-The total estimated worldwide cost of dementia was US$ 818 billion in 2015, which represents 1.09% of global GDP.
-The annual global cost of dementia is now above US$ 1 trillion.
+The total estimated worldwide cost of dementia was US$ 818 billion in 2015, which represented 1.09% of global GDP at that time.
+The annual global cost of dementia is now above US$ 1.3 trillion and is expected to rise to US$ 2.8 trillion by 2050

 This figure includes costs attributed to informal care (unpaid care provided by family and others), direct costs of social care (provided by community care professionals, and in residential home settings) and the direct costs of medical care (the costs of treating dementia and other conditions in primary and secondary care).